** TINS of TASTE MUSEUM ** within the NationalBreadMuseum.org

 ANKER-LEBKUCHEN

 This "chest" surfaced in January 2024 from an estate sale in the northwestern part of the U.S. What's unusual is that it has a unique metal (not tin) handle, and it's the first I've ever seen with a lock (no longer working, but the key fits).
 There are some tins with other styles of handles.
 Some tins since the 1980s have music boxes built in.
 An older, upright Haeberlein-Metzger tin with 2 doors has a knob as a door handle.
-But this tin with a lock makes the tin resemble the old fashioned "lock boxes" which were used to hold money or for important papers.
+But this tin with a lock makes the tin resemble the old fashioned "lock boxes" which were used to hold money or important papers.

 There are also 2 additional features . . . #1, the name on the bottom is exactly like the "ANKER-LEBKUCHEN with the anchor symbol" that's on the round tin on this page.
 Could this also have been in the ANKER/Richter 1884-1913 time period, or was there a time when Anker was a stand-alone Lebkuchen company?